 16 – Kalahari Farmhouse – this webcam was not working just a day before the eclipse event.
 Luckily it became alive again a few hours before the eclipse started.
 The camera is born southwards, so it caught quite a lot of the twilight glow as well as the fleeting Earth’s shadow a bit later.
 The greatest phase reached 88% at that position, so the changes are visible well in the scene.

 17 – Kalahari Anib Lodge – the last webcam considered, according to my order shown on the map (Pic.
 24).
 Because of a very good direction, roughly towards the sunset, I could see how the atmosphere behaves when the thin crescent instead of the full solar disk goes below the horizon.
 I could spot a significant darkening of the sky near the right frame edge (towards the north-west).
-The 88% obscuration during the peak of eclipse and location about 420km from southern extended “totality” limit could make the umbra visible just above the horizon assuming, that during the similar obscuration it was noticed in Scotland.
-Here, the webcam frame didn’t reach that far towards the north.
+The 88% obscuration during the peak of the eclipse and its location about 420km from the southern extended “totality” limit could make the umbra visible just above the horizon assuming, that a similar obscuration it was noticed in Scotland.
+Here, the webcam frame didn’t reach that far toward the north.
 On top of that, there is a tree in the frame, roughly in the direction, where something interesting would be visible at the eclipse peak.
 Spark clouds also weren’t helpful.
-It’s harder to gauge the changes of the sky coloration and brightness at higher angular altitudes.
+It’s harder to gauge the changes in the sky coloration and brightness at higher angular altitudes.

 The sky coloration is virtually the same.
 This situation has been explained above.
 The Kalahari Anib Lodge is located in the same area as Kalahari Farmhouse.
 The described weather conditions remain the same then.
 The main thing to see here is a significant difference in the scene brightness.
 The eclipse twilight is quite dull with a serious extinction visible, caused by the aforementioned haze layer.
 On the contrary, the shots taken 24 hours afterward are overexposed at the rough solar azimuth.

-It’s worth to conclude the whole eclipse event from that place by watching this brief video underneath.
+It’s worth concluding the whole eclipse event from that place by watching this brief video underneath.
 I stacked all the webcam shots around the greatest phase.
-They show prenumbral impact clearly.
+They show penumbral impact clearly.

 The very last thing in order to summarize observation by this webcam is the GIF animation comparing the biggest eclipse twilight and the same moment on the following day.

-The observation results come mostly from the webcams except for fleeting shadow captured from the space.
+The observation results come mostly from the webcams except for fleeting shadows captured from space.
 All the cameras have HD resolution, except for the one in Chile, which captures frames in 640×480 size.
-The observation results excepting these ones received by satellite imagery were reliant on the webcam settings.
+The observation results except the ones received by satellite imagery were reliant on the webcam settings.
 Next, the still images have been downloaded from each of them.
 The cameras could record the evening with true coloration down to the end of civil twilight on average.
-My observations can be linked to webcam astronomy – a new type of astronomical observation, based on the data received broadly from low light cameras.
+My observations can be linked to webcam astronomy – a new type of astronomical observation, based on the data received broadly from low-light cameras.

 - Arditti D., 2008, Setting-Up a Small Observatory: From Concept to Construction, Springer, New York